j4mie/idiorm/README.markdown

 Philosophy
 ----------

-Paris is build with the same *less is more* philosophy as [Idiorm](http://github.com/j4mie/idiorm/).
+Paris is built with the same *less is more* philosophy as [Idiorm](http://github.com/j4mie/idiorm/).

 Let's See Some Code
 -------------------